utopia-foss/utopia/doc/usage/eval/plotting.rst

 Bare basics
 """""""""""
-If you desire to do everything by yourself, you can disable the plot helper framework by passing ``use_helper=False`` to the decorator.
-Subsequently, the ``hlpr`` argument is **not** passed to the plot function.
+If you really want to do everything by yourself, you can also disable the plot helper framework by passing ``use_helper=False`` to the decorator.
+The ``hlpr`` argument is then **not** passed to the plot function.

-There is an even more basic version to do this, leaving out the :py:func:`~utopya.plotting.is_plot_func` decorator:
+There is an even more basic version of doing this, leaving out the :py:func:`~utopya.plotting.is_plot_func` decorator:

 .. code-block:: python